wp-plugins/blunt-cache/readme.txt

 Capture and cache any object.
 Run a WP_query and cache the results.
 Store any variable that is time consuming to generate.

 Most object caching scripts I've seen that override [WP_Object_Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache) are all or nothing, or require you to define what not to cache, I think.
 Seriously, I just find them a PITA to use.
-I don't want to do complex configurations to do something that should be really simple.
+I don't want to do complex configurations or coding to do something that should be really simple.
 This plugin will let you pick and choose what to cache persistantly without the hassle. *Although this means that we can't cache the main query, so it has its downside.*

 = WP Transients API =

-Uses the [WP Transients API](http://codex.wordpress.org/Transients_API) to store cached objects and html.
-This means that the cache data is stored in the _options table in the DB and does require some queries.
+Uses the [WP Transients API](http://codex.wordpress.org/Transients_API) to store cached objects and html fragments.
+This means that the cache data is stored in the options table in the DB and does require some queries.
 The small number of simple DB qureies used during the caching process should take less time.

 = Uses Filters and Actions =